 The pink dogwood and white dogwood are equally as beautiful and very similar in nature.
 The White Dogwood tree gets slightly taller.
 The green foliage stays bright green throughout spring and summer before the leaves drop in winter.

 The large, colorful blossoms have 4 petals and produce a showy display in the spring.
 The flowers can last until the summer on these deciduous trees.
+They make excellent shade trees when the leaves are flushed out.

 Dogwoods, aka Cornus florida, are disease and pest resistant and will live happily in a variety of soils.
 Adaptable to many climates and fast growing in nature!
 These fast growing trees are native to the United States and can be seen growing wild in many states and settings.